 It is possible to achieve since in that model of Ref.~\cite{Ageeva:2022asq} the classical energy scale stays lower than the quantum strong coupling scale.

 The healthy construction of early-time cosmology, i.e. avoiding all instabilities and other pathologies like strong coupling regime imposes significant restrictions on the model parameters.
 But even stricter constraints can be also obtained by considering the latest observational data \cite{Planck:2018vyg,BICEP:2021xfz}.
-Along with the spectral index $n_S$ in power spectra and the $r$-ratio of the amplitudes of scalar and tensor perturbations, as it was stated before, the non-Gaussianity of the primordial scalar perturbations of the metric may also be used to choose the fitting models of inflation or their alternatives.
+Along with the spectral index $n_S$ in power spectra and the $r$-ratio of the amplitudes of scalar and tensor perturbations, as it was stated before in Ref.~\cite{Ageeva:2022asq}, the non-Gaussianity of the primordial scalar perturbations of the metric may also be used to choose the fitting models of inflation or their alternatives.
 Therefore by calculating the non-Gaussianity non-linear parameter $f_{\text{NL}}$ for chosen model we would be able to further constrain its parameters or to even outright discard it.